Sarah Moss: Ghost Wall

-Awards
+Awards and honours

-Moss's 2011 novel Night Waking won the Fiction Uncovered Prize.
+Moss's 2011 novel Night Waking won the Jerwood Fiction Uncovered Prize.
 Her non-fiction book Names for the Sea: Strangers in Iceland was shortlisted for the Royal Society of Literature's Ondaatje Prize in 2013.
-In 2015 her novel Bodies of Light was shortlisted for the Wellcome Book Prize, and her novels Signs for Lost Children and The Tidal Zone were also shortlisted for the same award in 2016 and 2017 respectively.
+In 2015, her novel Bodies of Light was shortlisted for the Wellcome Book Prize, and her novels Signs for Lost Children and The Tidal Zone were also shortlisted for the same award in 2016 and 2017 respectively.
 Her 2018 novel Ghost Wall was shortlisted for the Ondaatje Prize and the Polari Prize, and was longlisted for the 2019 Women's Prize for Fiction.

+Moss was elected a Fellow of the Royal Society of Literature in 2019.